 Proposal for the programme of work of the Group of Experts on drafting a new legal instrument on the use of automated vehicles in traffic

-Submitted by the experts from France and Germany
+Submitted by the experts from France, Germany and Sweden

 This text below proposes the programme of work of the Group of Experts (GoE) on drafting a new Legal Instrument on the use of Automated Vehicles in traffic (LIAV).
-It is based on the join position paper of France and Germany (Informal document No. 1 at the first session of the GoE on LIAV.
+It is based on the join position paper of France, Germany and Sweden (Informal document No. 1 at the first session of the GoE on LIAV.
 It has been drafted during an informal session of the group, convened by the expert from France, Vice Chair of the group.

 Programme of Work